vjeux/mp4-h264-re-encode/README.md

 So far, the APIs were a bit convoluted but it was fairly generic.
 Now we're going to need to do some H264-specific shenanigans.
 In order to decode a video frame, h264 has a bunch of configuration options called PPS (Picture Parameter Set) & SPS (Sequence Parameter Set).
 Their content isn't super interesting, you can [read on it here](https://www.cardinalpeak.com/blog/the-h-264-sequence-parameter-set).
 We need to find them and give them to the decoder.

 The inside of mp4 files is structured as many nested boxes that contain JSON-like values (all encoded differently using a binary format).
-The box `trak.mdia.minf.stbl.stsd.avcC` contains the PPS and SPS configuraiton we are looking after.
+The box `trak.mdia.minf.stbl.stsd.avcC` contains the PPS and SPS configuration we are looking after.
 So we use the following piece of code to extract it out and pass it to the encoder.

 ```javascript
 let description;